spacetelescope/jwst/docs/jwst/associations/generator.rst

 Algorithm
 ---------

-The generator conceptual workflow is show below:
+.. _figure-association-gen-flow:

 .. figure:: graphics/generator_flow_concept.png
    :scale: 50%

    Generator Conceptual Workflow

+The generator conceptual workflow is shown in :ref:`Figure 1 <figure-association-gen-flow>`.
 This workflow is encapsulated in the :func:`~jwst.associations.generator.generate.generate` function.
 Each member is first checked to see if it belongs to an already existing association.
 If so, it is added to each association it matches with.
 Next, the set of association rules are check to see if a new association, or